alexlib/trans_heat_cond/README.md

 # trans_heat_cond

-This repository contains models and functions to simulate the 1D transient heat conduction of wood particles at fast pyrolysis conditions.
+Models and functions to simulate the 1D transient heat conduction of wood particles at fast pyrolysis conditions.
 The code is organized into 4 groups (details below) based on the approach or method used.
-All files are written in Python 3 unless otherwise noted.
-Visit the [Python](https://www.python.org) website for information about the language.
-For an easy installation of Python 3, consider using the [Anaconda](http://www.continuum.io) distribution available for free from Continuum Analytics.
+All files are written in Python 3.
+For easy installation of Python 3, use the [Anaconda](http://www.continuum.io) distribution available for free from Continuum Analytics.
 Please read the comments in each file to fully understand the limitations and assumptions made for each example.

 ## analytical
-Analytical solutions for transient heat conduction in a solid sphere or cylinder.
+Analytical solutions for 1D transient heat conduction in a solid sphere, cylinder, or slab.

 ## numerical
 Numerical solutions for transient heat conduction in a solid sphere or cylinder.